uccdga/site/_posts/2024-11-17-care-ministry-update.md

 ## Honoring Esther Pullis and Ernestine Eveleigh

-This December, we joyfully celebrate the birthdays of two cherished members of our Senior Companions group: Esther Pullis and Ernestine (Ernie) Eveleigh.
+This December, we joyfully celebrate the birthdays of two cherished members of our Senior Companions group: Esther and Ernestine.
 These remarkable women bring warmth, wisdom, and a vibrant sense of community to our church family.

 ### Esther Pullis - December 14